-Centrosome is a small, naked, protoplasmic structure present near the nucleus.
+Centrosome is a small, naked, protoplasmic structure present near the nucleus of an animal cell.

 Centrosome consists of two small granules called centrioles, which lie at right angles to each other.

 4. Cell wall and cell membrane

 Cell wall is present only in plant cells whereas cell membrane is present in both plant and animal cells.